Trying to learn how to start a toy company from scratch can feel virtually impossible.

 There’s so much that goes into the ideation, manufacturing, and marketing… it doesn’t feel practical for the average entrepreneur.
 However, if you focus on the 20% of action steps that lead to the 80% of results, not only is learning how to start a toy company possible, it’s highly likely to build a highly successful one.

 You just have to know what that 20% is so you can triple down on it.
+If done correctly, starting a toy company will become one of the best million dollar business ideas you’ve ever thought of.

 So with all of that said, let’s talk about it…